crodriguez1a/ml-questions-daily/docs/index.md

 ## [Day 12](#day12)

-When can supervised learning algorithms be useful:
+When can supervised learning algorithms be useful?

 - A) When computational resources are constrained
 - B) When building intuition for more sophisticated learning algorithms